Admitting now

 Discharge & aftercare

-Complete taper continues post-discharge where needed.
+Complete support continues post-discharge where needed.
 Outpatient monitoring.
 Alternative coping-skill development.
 Family sessions continue monthly.

 05 — Clinical methods